0xAX/linux-insides/Misc/how_kernel_compiled.md

 $(addprefix $(obj)/,$(filter-out fixdep,$(always))): $(obj)/fixdep
 ```

-First program is `fixdep` - optimizes list of dependencies generated by the [gcc](https://gcc.gnu.org/) that tells make when to remake a source code file.
-The second program is `bin2c` depends on the value of the `CONFIG_BUILD_BIN2C` kernel configuration option and very little C program that allows to convert a binary on stdin to a C include on stdout.
-You can note here strange notation: `hostprogs-y` and etc. This notation is used in the all `kbuild` files and more about it you can read in the [documentation](https://github.com/torvalds/linux/blob/master/Documentation/kbuild/makefiles.txt).
-In our case the `hostprogs-y` tells to the `kbuild` that there is one host program named `fixdep` that will be built from the will be built from `fixdep.c` that located in the same directory that `Makefile`.
-The first output after we will execute `make` command in our terminal will be result of this `kbuild` file:
+First program is `fixdep` - optimizes list of dependencies generated by [gcc](https://gcc.gnu.org/) that tells make when to remake a source code file.
+The second program is `bin2c`, which depends on the value of the `CONFIG_BUILD_BIN2C` kernel configuration option and is a very little C program that allows to convert a binary on stdin to a C include on stdout.
+You can note here a strange notation: `hostprogs-y`, etc...
+This notation is used in the all `kbuild` files and you can read more about it in the [documentation](https://github.com/torvalds/linux/blob/master/Documentation/kbuild/makefiles.txt).
+In our case `hostprogs-y` tells `kbuild` that there is one host program named `fixdep` that will be built from `fixdep.c` that is located in the same directory where the `Makefile` is.
+The first output after we execute `make` in our terminal will be result of this `kbuild` file:

 ```
 $ make